 Home Inspection Vs An Appraisal

 A home inspection and appraisal are both ordered during the inspection period.
 However, an appraisal is when a licensed appraiser gives an unbiased opinion of a home’s value.
-A home inspection does not report on the property’s value, only on deficiencies, safety issues, and life expectancies of major components.
+An inspection of a home does not report on the property’s value, only on deficiencies, safety issues, and life expectancies of major components.

 Does The Homebuyer Have To Attend?

-No they do not.
-A homebuyer may just review the final written report.
+No, they do not.
+A home buyer may just review the final written report.
 However, we highly recommend home buyers attend inspections so they can ask questions!

 Does The home seller Have To Leave The Property During The Inspection?